 “This wonderful country is the greatest in the world.”

 Enjoy THIS STORY from the San Diego Tribune about an honor Steve received in 2010.
 He has been inducted into the International Aerospace Hall of Fame at the San Diego Air & Space museum, where he has also taken part in the museum’s oral history project.
-Listen to Hometown Heroes for Steve’s secret for staying so young at heart and in such good health at age 96, as well as the one plane he would most love to fly today.
+Listen to Hometown Heroes for Steve’s secret for staying so young at heart and in such good health at age 96, he says he used running shoes for high arches all his life and it helped him stay on shape also he mentions how he follow a diet found on https://www.thedietdynamo.com/, as well as the one plane he would most love to fly today.
 If you pay a visit some Wednesday morning to the Old Bold Pilots at Denny’s on the corner of Vista Way and El Camino Real in Oceanside, please thank them for serving our country, and stick around to hear some stories you won’t hear anywhere else.